 - Have bank accounts overseas and need to send money from them to your home bank

-And remember, the options that I’ll give you below work for that are living or are from any country in the world….The United States, The United Kingdom, Australia, New Zealand, Spain, Ireland, India, etc…
+And remember, the options that I’ll give you below work for that are living or are from any country in the world….The United States, The United Kingdom, Australia, China, New Zealand, Spain, Ireland, India, Nigeria, European Union (Euro) in general, etc…

 So, let’s get started!